aiomorphic/vscode-copytoolbar/README.md

 - Click on the three dots (...) in the top-right corner and select Install from VSIX....
 - Browse to the .vsix file generated in the previous step and install it.

-## Usage

-After installation, you'll see a new toolbar in the editor title area with the default buttons:

-1. **Copy File Path and Content**
-2. **Copy Folder Content**
-3. **Copy Project Structure and Docs**

-Click on any button to execute the corresponding action.

-### Available Commands

-You can access these commands through the command palette (`Ctrl+Shift+P`) or by using the associated toolbar buttons:

-- **Copy File Path and Content**: Copies the file path and content of the current file.
-    Command: `Copy File Path and Content`

-- **Copy Folder Content**: Copies the content of the folder containing the current file.
-    Command: `Copy Folder Content`

-- **Copy Project Structure and Docs**: Analyzes the project's structure and documentation and copies it.
-    Command: `Copy Project Structure`

-### Keybindings

-The following keybindings are available by default:

-- `Ctrl+Alt+C`: **Copy Current File Path and Content**
-- `Ctrl+Alt+F`: **Copy Current Folder Path and Content**
-- `Ctrl+Alt+S`: **Copy Project Structure and Docs**

-### Context Menu Integration

-The extension integrates into the context menu in both the editor and the file explorer:

-- **Editor Title Context Menu**: You can access the copy commands from the navigation group.
-- **File Explorer Context Menu**: The "Copy File Path and Content" command is available when right-clicking on files.

 ---

 [![Version](https://img.shields.io/visual-studio-marketplace/v/Aiomorphic.fastpaste)](https://marketplace.visualstudio.com/items?itemName=Aiomorphic.fastpaste)
 [![Installs](https://img.shields.io/visual-studio-marketplace/i/Aiomorphic.fastpaste)](https://marketplace.visualstudio.com/items?itemName=Aiomorphic.fastpaste)